swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 #### Creating a new event manually

 * Create the workshop slug.
 This must be in the form `YYYY-MM-DD-sitename` (for example, `2018-01-01-hawkins`.
-The same slug should be used for the workshop's github page and any other place the workshop is identified.
+The same slug should be used for the workshop's GitHub page and any other place the workshop is identified.
 If the exact date is not known, `XX` can replace the month and/or day (for example, `2018-01-xx-starfleet`).

 ![AMY new event slug](images/amy_new_event_slug.png)